SILVERRUDDER™ Challenge of the Sea 2024

 16. Mandatory Safety Equipment.
 All boats must be fitted with the following mandatory

 ♦ Life jacket: a CE or SOLAS approved lifejacket or buoyancy aid MUST be WORN at all times

 ♦ Safety harness

-♦ Fixed safety line/jackstay along the deck for attachment of the safety harness
+♦ Fixed safety line/jackstay along along each side-deck for attachment of the safety harness

 ♦ VHF.
 Stationary or handheld (incl. batteries for a realistic estimated sailing time)

-♦ 2 handheld flares, within expiry date (wheel marked) OR 1 red Electronic Visual
+♦ 2 (wheel marked) red handheld flares, within expiry date, OR 1 red Electronic Visual Distress Signal

-♦ 2 distress rockets, within expiry date (wheel marked)
+♦ 2 (weel marked) distress rockets, within expiry date

 ♦ Fire extinguisher